apsocarras/portfolio/README.md

 ## Known Bugs

-_1.)
-Personal avatar sticks out of bottom of jumbotron._
-_2.)
-On narrow screen widths, the "Dream Vacation" card on the homepage is shorter than the other project cards._
+_On narrow screen widths, the "Dream Vacation" card on the homepage is not as wide as the other project cards._

 ## License